 Please support your children by finding out more about the topics they are covering; details of these are sent out to parents at the start of each term.
 If you have any queries or concerns about the quality or quantity of the homework please do not hesitate to have a chat with your child’s teacher.

 From the beginning of their time at Howes, children are able to borrow books and enjoy reading them at home.
 Taking the time to share these books with your children is an important part of developing their interest in pictures and stories and encouraging a love of books.
 It is also the first stage in learning to read.
 Unfortunately, books are expensive and if a book is lost or damaged at home a contribution of a £2 will be requested to provide a replacement.

 Nylon book bags with Velcro fastening and a carrying handle can be bought at the school office.
 These are ideal for keeping books in good condition and encouraging children to take care of them.

 Howes is an inclusive school with a dedicated Inclusion Team that is fully committed to providing a broad and balanced curriculum for all our pupils.
-Our Inclusion Leader ensures that the school provides the best support possible for children identified as having special needs.
+Our Special Educational Needs Leader ensures that the school provides the best support possible for children identified as having special needs.
 We discuss any support plans with parents and provide regular feedback on progress.
 External agencies may need to be consulted on some occasions, but only with prior consent from parents.